Automate Background Removal

 Make sure to clean and prep your object before you photograph it.

-Now place your product in the middle of your backdrop and directly in front of where your camera will be placed.
+Now place your product in the middle of your white backdrop and directly in front of where your camera will be placed.
 I am photographing a pair of women's heeled pumps, and I will be taking multiple images of this shoe to capture as many angles as possible for my product listing.
 When you rotate your product, make sure to keep your tripod, camera, and object in the exact same place for each shot, so that the product is framed the same way for all images.
 Doing so will make your images more consistent and will reduce the amount of post-production time needed to perfect the images.

 Step 4: White Foam Board "Fill Light" (2 minutes)